Imperial College London Early Years Education Centre: Safeguarding and Child Protection Policy

 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following their child protection policy and speaking to the designated safeguarding lead or a deputy.

 Signs that a parent or other responsible adult may be abusing or neglecting a child

 The parent/adult may:

-- · deny the existence of or blames the child for the child's problems at home or at the Centre
+- deny existence of or blames the child for the child's problems at home or at the Centre

-- · display unrealistic expectations of the child i.e. demand a level of academic or physical performance of which they are not capable
+- display unrealistic expectations of the child i.e. demands a level of academic or physical performance of which they are not capable

 Signs of grooming manifested by sex offenders

 It is important to remember that not all sex offenders will exhibit these signs and if an individual exhibits some or all of these signs it does not mean that they are a sex offender.

 - Overly affectionate behaviour with a child